-D3 Fall X
+D3 Fall \boxtimes

 D3 Winter

 D3 Spring X

 D3 Summer X

 D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-X D4 If yes, what is the minimum number of credits and the unit of measure?
-12 of transfer applicants, specify (on a 4.0 scale): 3.0 -- --
+X If yes, what is the minimum number of credits and the unit of measure?
+12

-5 Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

-maioato an itomo roquirou c tianoror otaaor indicate all items required or transfer stadents to apply for admission.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript X

 D5 College transcript(s) X

-D5 Essay or personal statement Х
+D5 Essay or personal X

+statement ^

 D5 Interview X

-D5 Standardized test scores Χ
+D5 Standardized test scores X

-Statement of good standing from prior institution(s) х
+D5 Statement of good

+standing from prior institution(s) Х